luismartinezs/react-firebase-starter/README.md

 - [x] Remove all firebase config values from repo, and use firebase secrets instead
 - [x] Recaptcha
 - [ ] Cookie consent + gtag
+- [ ] Able to refresh page when in non root path
+- [ ] Make communication with firestore work with captcha in production

 ## First steps to use this project